+Each decoding unit is referred to as decoding unit m, where the number m identifies the particular decoding unit.
+The first decoding unit in decoding order in access unit 0 is referred to as decoding unit 0.
+The value of m is incremented by 1 for each subsequent decoding unit in decoding order.

+If SubPicCpbFlag is equal to 0, the variable InitCpbRemovalDelay[ SchedSelIdx ] is set to initial_cpb_removal_delay[ SchedSelIdx ] of the associated buffering period SEI message, and InitCpbRemovalDelayOffset[ SchedSelIdx ] is set to initial_cpb_removal_delay_offset[ SchedSelIdx ] of the associated buffering period SEI message,.
+Otherwise, the variable InitCpbRemovalDelay[ SchedSelIdx ] is set to initial_du_cpb_removal_delay[ SchedSelIdx ] of the associated buffering period SEI message, and InitCpbRemovalDelayOffset[ SchedSelIdx ] is set to initial_du_cpb_removal_delay_offset[ SchedSelIdx ] of the associated buffering period SEI message.

-The time at which the first bit of access unit n begins to enter the CPB is referred to as the initial arrival time tai( n ).
+The time at which the first bit of decoding unit n begins to enter the CPB is referred to as the initial arrival time tai( m ).

-The initial arrival time of access units is derived as follows.
+The initial arrival time of decoding units is derived as follows.

-– If the access unit is access unit 0, tai( 0 ) = 0,
+– If the decoding unit is decoding unit 0, tai( 0 ) = 0,

-– Otherwise (the access unit is access unit n with n > 0), the following applies.
+– Otherwise (the decoding unit is decoding unit m with m > 0), the following applies.

-– If cbr_flag[ SchedSelIdx ] is equal to 1, the initial arrival time for access unit n, is equal to the final arrival time (which is derived below) of access unit n − 1, i.e.,
+– If cbr_flag[ SchedSelIdx ] is equal to 1, the initial arrival time for decoding unit m, is equal to the final arrival time (which is derived below) of access unit m − 1, i.e.,

-tai( n ) = taf( n − 1 ) (C-2)
+tai( m ) = taf( m − 1 ) (C-2)

-– Otherwise (cbr_flag[ SchedSelIdx ] is equal to 0), the initial arrival time for access unit n is derived by
+– Otherwise (cbr_flag[ SchedSelIdx ] is equal to 0), the initial arrival time for decoding unit m is derived by

-tai( n ) = Max( taf( n − 1 ), tai,earliest( n ) ) (C-3)
+tai( m ) = Max( taf( m − 1 ), tai,earliest( m ) ) (C-3)

-where tai,earliest( n ) is derived as follows.
+where tai,earliest( m ) is derived as follows.

-– If access unit n is not the first access unit of a subsequent buffering period, tai,earliest( n ) is derived as
+– If decoding unit n is not the first decoding unit of a subsequent buffering period, tai,earliest( m ) is derived as

-tai,earliest( n ) = tr,n( n ) − ( initial_cpb_removal_delay[ SchedSelIdx ] + initial_cpb_removal_delay_offset[ SchedSelIdx ] )  90000 (C-4)
+tai,earliest( m ) = tr,n( m ) − ( InitCpbRemovalDelay[ SchedSelIdx ] + InitCpbRemovalDelayOffset[ SchedSelIdx ] )  90000 (C-4)

-with tr,n( n ) being the nominal removal time of access unit n from the CPB as specified in subclause C.1.2 and initial_cpb_removal_delay[ SchedSelIdx ] and initial_cpb_removal_delay_offset[ SchedSelIdx ] being specified in the previous buffering period SEI message.
+with tr,n( m ) being the nominal removal time of decoding unit m from the CPB as specified in subclause C.1.2.

-– Otherwise (access unit n is the first access unit of a subsequent buffering period), tai,earliest( n ) is derived as
+– Otherwise (decoding unit m is the first decoding unit of a subsequent buffering period), tai,earliest( m ) is derived as

-tai,earliest( n ) = tr,n( n ) − ( initial_cpb_removal_delay[ SchedSelIdx ]  90000 ) (C-5)
+tai,earliest( m ) = tr,n( m ) − ( InitCpbRemovalDelay[ SchedSelIdx ]  90000 ) (C-5)

-with initial_cpb_removal_delay[ SchedSelIdx ] being specified in the buffering period SEI message associated with access unit n.

-The final arrival time for access unit n is derived by
+The final arrival time for decoding unit m is derived by

-taf( n ) = tai( n ) + b( n )  BitRate[ SchedSelIdx ] (C-6)
+taf( m ) = tai( m ) + b( m )  BitRate[ SchedSelIdx ] (C-6)

-where b( n ) is the size in bits of access unit n, counting the bits of the VCL NAL units and the filler data NAL units for the Type I conformance point or all bits of the Type II bitstream for the Type II conformance point, where the Type I and Type II conformance points are as shown in Figure C-1.
+where b( m ) is the size in bits of decoding unit m, counting the bits of the VCL NAL units and the filler data NAL units for the Type I conformance point or all bits of the Type II bitstream for the Type II conformance point, where the Type I and Type II conformance points are as shown in Figure C-1.

 The values of SchedSelIdx, BitRate[ SchedSelIdx ], and CpbSize[ SchedSelIdx ] are constrained as follows.

-– If the content of the active sequence parameter sets for access unit n and access unit n − 1 differ, the HSS selects a value SchedSelIdx1 of SchedSelIdx from among the values of SchedSelIdx provided in the active sequence parameter set for access unit n that results in a BitRate[ SchedSelIdx1 ] or CpbSize[ SchedSelIdx1 ] for access unit n.
-The value of BitRate[ SchedSelIdx1 ] or CpbSize[ SchedSelIdx1 ] may differ from the value of BitRate[ SchedSelIdx0 ] or CpbSize[ SchedSelIdx0 ] for the value SchedSelIdx0 of SchedSelIdx that was in use for access unit n − 1.
+– If the content of the active sequence parameter sets for the access unit containing decoding unit m and the previous access unit differ, the HSS selects a value SchedSelIdx1 of SchedSelIdx from among the values of SchedSelIdx provided in the active sequence parameter set for the access unit containing decoding unit m that results in a BitRate[ SchedSelIdx1 ] or CpbSize[ SchedSelIdx1 ] for the access unit containing decoding unit m.
+The value of BitRate[ SchedSelIdx1 ] or CpbSize[ SchedSelIdx1 ] may differ from the value of BitRate[ SchedSelIdx0 ] or CpbSize[ SchedSelIdx0 ] for the value SchedSelIdx0 of SchedSelIdx that was in use for the previous access unit.

 – Otherwise, the HSS continues to operate with the previous values of SchedSelIdx, BitRate[ SchedSelIdx ] and CpbSize[ SchedSelIdx ].